Category Archives: Make Up

 What can I expect at my first treatment?

-At your laser hair removal appointment, your laser technician will bring you into the treatment room, where you will be treated with either the Cynosure or Gentlelase Laser, depending on your skin type.
+At your laser hair removal appointment, your laser technician will bring you into the treatment room, where you will be treated with either the Alexandrite or ND:Yag Laser, depending on your skin type.
 All personnel in the treatment room, including both technicians and clients, will wear protective eyewear to prevent the possibility of eye damage from the intense laser beam.
 Your technician will use the laser handpiece to emit laser pulses directed at the area being treated, and the pigmentation in the hair will absorb this energy, causing it to fall out in the next few weeks.
 Treatment times can vary from 15 minutes for small treatment areas like the underarms, upper lip or chin, and can last up to two hours for larger areas such as full legs / back.

 Does it Hurt?